 20-minute sprint plan: 5 min Ksp/hydrolysis formula recap; 10 min precipitation/complex-ion problems; 5 min QA decision chain.

-More generally, AXpBXq(s)-using the empirical formula with p and q in lowest terms-yields Ksp=[AXq+]p[BXp−]q.
+More generally, for an empirical formula with p cations and q anions in the formula unit, the powers in Ksp come from the dissolution equation: Ksp=[AXq+]p[BXp−]q.

 1.1 Ionic Product and Precipitation